-The actuarial assumptions as of September 30, 2013 have been changed as follows:
+The actuarial assumptions as of September 30, 2014 have been changed as follows:

-- A. The assumed rate of return is lowered from 8.2% to 8.1%.
-The rate will continue to be lowered by 0.1% each year until the rate is 8.0%. - B. The change in the mortality rates to the RP2000 Generational Mortality Table from the 1983 Group Annuity Mortality Table is being phased in over five years, this being the fourth year.
+- A. The assumed rate of return is lowered from 8.1% to 8.0%. - B. The change in the mortality rates to the RP2000 Generational Mortality Table from the 1983 Group Annuity Mortality Table is being phased in over five years, this being the fifth year.

-The above assumption changes recognized in the 2012 valuation have increased the required employer contribution by 2.39% of covered payroll.
+The above assumption changes recognized in the 2014 valuation have increased the required employer contribution by 2.72% of covered payroll.